pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 ### Description

-Initialize the PubNub client with credentials like PublishKey and SubscribeKey.
+Initialize PubNub and set credentials like PublishKey and SubscribeKey.

 ### Method(s)

-Initialize PubNub:
+To Initialize PubNub:

 ```
 1